 Take a look at a search engine results page (SERP) for the search term for which you are optimizing.
 In Google, for example, you have ads at the top, then if you have local businesses, they appear next in the Google Map and then below that you have the top three listings of the map.
 You are literally “below the fold” before the first organic result shows up.

-Something else to consider, are people really searching for your product specifically?
-My favorite example of this is Sports Crate.
+Something else to consider, are people searching for your product specifically?
+My favorite example of this is the Sports Crate.

 Sports Crate delivers a box of team merchandise to your door bi-monthly.
 If you think about it, who is searching for a company that delivers team merchandise to their door bi-monthly?
 Practically no one.
 They would have made a huge mistake if they went big on SEO.
 I only know about them because of their social media campaigns.
 They did their research, found their target audience on Twitter and Instagram and went to them, not the other way around.
 In many cases with SEO, you’re waiting for someone to need what you are offering and you could be waiting a long time.

 Let’s assume for the moment that you are rocking the SEO.
-You’re in the top three organic listing.
-The user searches and has the three choices in front of them.
-Your two competitors have over 50 four and five star reviews.
+You’re in the top three organic listings.
+The user searches and has three choices in front of them.
+Your two competitors have over 50 four and five-star reviews.
 You have three.
 Who are they going to pick?